sfbrigade/datasci-police-budget/documents/userRequirements.md

 * Empowering citizens and residents with data

 ## Balance My City's Budget Page
-* show the 6-12 high level categories that make up my city's budget
+* Show the 6-12 high level categories that make up my city's budget
-* show how these combine to make up to total spending
+* Show how these combine to make up to total spending
-* allow me to adjust various categories up or down,
+* Allow me to adjust various categories up or down,
-  * show how this effects the overall balance between categories
+  * Show how this effects the overall balance between categories
-  * show how this effects the relationship between revenue and spending
+  * Show how this effects the relationship between revenue and spending

 ## Data Page - A Dashboard Showing My City's Budget
-* display a high-level visual overview of my city's revenue and spending, easily identifying areas of policing
+* Display a high-level visual overview of my city's revenue and spending, easily identifying areas of policing
-* show his the balance of spending has evolved over the last ten years
+* Show his the balance of spending has evolved over the last ten years
-* show how my city's spending compares to 3-5 cities of similar makeup
+* Show how my city's spending compares to 3-5 cities of similar makeup
- * population, size, economy, diversity, etc
+ * Population, size, economy, diversity, etc

 ## Action Page - What Can I Do?
 * Who is my local representative at the lowest level, i.e. SF distict supervisor